Village Radio 1XT

-When more modern transmitters were installed, the little Collins was installed at Paengaroa (NZ) Transmitting station, near Te Puke,N.Z. as an emergency back-up for 1ZD Tauranga, which began broadcasts in 1961.
+When more modern transmitters were installed, the little Collins was installed at Paengaroa (NZ) Transmitting station, near Te Puke, N.Z. as an emergency back-up for 1ZD Tauranga, which began broadcasts in 1961.
 It was then installed at Village Radio in 1984.
 At the time, in 1937, these Collins Transmitters were regarded by radio engineers as the ‘Rolls-Royce’ of broadcasting, with very low distortion and a near perfect flat frequency response.
 They were considered superior to equipment made in Australia.
 Considering its age, it is in quite remarkable condition and still puts out 900 watts of aerial power, as designed.

 It is thanks to a grant from the Lotteries Commission (NZ) and the expertise of a team from a Judea transformer rewinding business that the transmitter had been able to get back in operation.

 The station installed a brand new Nautel J1000 solid-state transmitter in June 2017 to be used on a daily basis.
 This was done to increase reliability and take the pressure off the 1 kW tube-based Toshiba which is now used as a back-up.

 The Toshiba is the only one of its kind known to be working in the world.
 Village Radio has been unable to track down any others still in operation.
 It is not clear what happened to the other three transmitters installed in New Zealand.

 The Collins 20C has been preserved and is only powered up on special occasions.

 Village Radio is non-commercial and its income is derived from donations and sponsored time.
-Listeners may support the station by making a donation of their choice, picking out 20 tunes which will be broadcast and they also become a Friend of Village Radio entitling them to participate in functions organized by the Volunteers.
+Listeners may support the station by making a donation of their choice, picking out 20 tunes which will be broadcast and they also become a Friend of Village Radio entitling them to participate in functions organised by the Volunteers.